 How does this affect the furniture manufacturing industry?

 In 2023, global retail e-commerce sales reached an estimated 5.8 trillion U.S. dollars.
 Projections indicate a 39 percent growth in this figure over the coming years, with expectations to surpass eight trillion dollars by 2027.
 They are no longer an afterthought but rather a primary avenue for marketing and sustaining sales figures.
-For traditional furniture manufacturers, establishing a robust e-commerce platform is imperative to showcase their products effectively.
+Establishing a robust e-commerce platform is imperative for traditional furniture manufacturers to showcase their products effectively.

 Furniture brands need to invest in their online stores to attract visitors and build a loyal customer base.
 For those already online, innovation is crucial, such as offering store pickup or virtual experience images for customers to visualize furniture in their space.
 Embracing these advancements enhances the online shopping experience and keeps brands competitive in the evolving market.